SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control: PERS-16

 \subsection{Results on Neutral Model}

-Table \ref{tab:neutral} summarises the mean scores and variances for each trait in the baseline LLM evaluations.
-A clear three-tier pattern emerges: all models score highly ($\geq$ 4.5) on the “likeable/cerebral” cluster - \textit{Warmth}, \textit{Intellect}, \textit{Emotional Stability}, and \textit{Complexity} - indicating that each system is designed to appear knowledgeable, steady, and prosocial.
-A middle band (2 $<$ score $<$ 4.5) includes traits related to social style and work ethic - e.g., \textit{Assertiveness}, \textit{Dutifulness}, \textit{Orderliness} - where divergence creates distinctive but balanced personalities.
-Finally, all models uniformly suppress \textit{Distrust}, \textit{Anxiety}, and \textit{Emotionality} (scores $\leq$ 2), reinforcing the goal of calm, emotionally neutral assistants.
+Table \ref{tab:neutral} summarises the mean scores and standard deviations for each trait in the baseline LLM evaluations.
+A clear three-tier pattern emerges: all models score highly (within the top quartile of trait scores) on the “likeable/cerebral” cluster - \textit{Warmth}, \textit{Intellect}, \textit{Emotional Stability}, and \textit{Complexity} - indicating that each system is designed to appear knowledgeable, steady, and prosocial.
+A middle band (2nd and 3rd quartiles of trait scores) includes traits related to social style and work ethic - e.g., \textit{Assertiveness}, \textit{Dutifulness}, \textit{Orderliness} - where divergence creates distinctive but balanced personalities.
+Finally, all models uniformly suppress \textit{Distrust}, \textit{Anxiety}, and \textit{Emotionality} (bottom quartile of trait scores), reinforcing the goal of calm, emotionally neutral assistants.
 Overall, the pattern suggests deliberate personality shaping rather than incidental emergence.

 To contextualize LLM scores, we reference psychometric literature describing typical response patterns in \textbf{human-administered 16PF assessments} \cite{cattell_mead_2008}.
-Most personality inventories, including the 16PF and its IPIP derivatives, tend to show mean trait scores near the midpoint of the scale (i.e., $\sim$3 on a 1-5 scale) and variances in the range of 0.8 to 1.2, though these values vary by trait and demographic sample \cite{cattell_mead_2008}.
+Most personality inventories, including the 16PF and its IPIP derivatives, tend to show mean trait scores near the midpoint of the scale (i.e., $\sim$3 on a 1-5 scale) and standard deviations in the range of 0.89 to 1.09, though these values vary by trait and demographic sample \cite{cattell_mead_2008}.
 While not using a specific norm dataset, our PERS-16 results from Table \ref{tab:neutral} exhibit similar score distributions and variances, further proving that LLMs are indeed capable of exhibiting human-like behaviour.